TypeFox/monaco-languageclient/README.md

 ### Verification Examples & Usage

 None of the verification examples is part of the npm workspace.
-Some bring substantial amount of npm dependencies that pollute the main node_modules dependencies and therefore these examples need to be build and started independently.
-All verifaction examples re-uses the code form the json client example and therefore require the json server to be started.
+Some bring a substantial amount of npm dependencies that would pollute the main `node_modules` dependencies and therefore these examples need to be built and started independently.

-- [vite verification example](./verify/vite) demonstrates how bundling can be achieved with vite.
-There is no configuration required Please do: `cd verify/vite && npm run verify`.
-It serves the client here: <http://localhost:8081>.

 - [webpack verification example](./verify/webpack) demonstrates how bundling can be achieved with webpack.
 You find the configuration here: [webpack.config.js](./verify/webpack/webpack.config.js).
 Please do: `cd verify/webpack && npm run verify`.
 It serves the client here: <http://localhost:8082>.

 - [Next.js verification example](./verify/next): demonstrates how to use `@typefox/monaco-editor-react` with Next.js, Please do: `cd verify/next && npm run verify`.
 It serves the client here: <http://localhost:8083>.

-- [Angular verification example](./verify/angular): If you want to test it, Please do: `cd verify/angular && npm run verify`.
-It serves the client here: <http://localhost:8084>. **Important**: `monaco-languageclient` currently does not support the angular build as it breaks the development and produstion build.
-We therefore use `@analogjs/vite-plugin-angular` which relies on vite.
+- [Angular verification example](./verify/angular): If you want to test it, please do: `cd verify/angular && npm run verify`.
+It serves the client here: <http://localhost:8084>. **Important**: `monaco-languageclient` currently does not support the Angular build as it breaks the development and production build.
+We therefore use `@analogjs/vite-plugin-angular` which relies on Vite.

 ### VSCode integration